 Despite its sprawling history, Rome is surprisingly compact.
 You can walk from the Vatican to the Colosseum in just 40 minutes, making it easy to visit different neighborhoods on foot.
 Walking between most central areas takes only 10-20 minutes, allowing you to soak in the city's lively atmosphere and historic charm.

-Whether you're a history buff or a foodie, there's a neighborhood in Rome that will capture your heart.
-From the ancient ruins to the bustling markets, each area has a different slice of Roman life that shouldn't be missed.
+if you are a history buff or a foodie, there's a neighborhood in Rome that will capture your heart.
+From the ancient ruins to the busy markets, each area has a different slice of Roman life that shouldn't be missed.

 Centro Storico: The Heart of Ancient Rome

 The Centro Storico is the beating heart of Rome and a UNESCO World Heritage site that every first-time visitor should see.
-This neighborhood is home to iconic landmarks like the Pantheon, Piazza Navona, and the Trevi Fountain.
+This neighborhood has well-known landmarks like the Pantheon, Piazza Navona, and the Trevi Fountain.
 It's an area of grand piazzas and narrow winding streets, where history seems to whisper from every corner.

 However, with its prime location comes a price.
 The Centro Storico is Rome's most expensive area, where a simple espresso can set you back €1.50-2, compared to just €1 in more local neighborhoods.
 This is also the place where you're most likely to encounter throngs of tourists and restaurants with picture menus – a red flag for those seeking authentic Italian cuisine.